ionos-cloud/terraform-provider-ionoscloud/README.md

 The provider needs to be configured with proper credentials before it can be used.

 You can use token authentication.
-We strongly suggest to use token authentication.
+We strongly suggest to use token authentication for security reasons.
 Details on how to generate your token [here](https://github.com/ionos-cloud/sdk-go#token-authentication):

 ```bash
 export IONOS_TOKEN="token"